dannymagnus/CI_MS2_Space-Trek/README.md

 8. As a first time user, I want feedback on whether I have successfully completed the quiz or not.
 9. As a first time user, I want to be able to play the quiz again.

-#### Returning User
-9. As a return visitor; I want an easy way to get in touch with the business to proceed with my purchase.

 #### Site Owner
 10. As a site owner; I want potential clients to be able to view imagery to inspire and attract them to book or purchase.
 11. As a site owner; I want prospective customers to be able to get in touch with me easily with any queries.